As new vulnerabilities are discovered in your environment you must evaluate, select and install countermeasures

 A countermeasure should be cost effective.
 As a minimal rule, the countermeasure's yearly cost to acquire, install, test and maintain should be less than the yearly value of the assets it protects.
 Otherwise, it is counter-productive to deploy it.
 If it costs more to protect something than its worth, then don't protect it.
 In many cases there are alternate countermeasure options with less yearly cost.
 Choose the most cost effective solution for your environment.

 A countermeasure should be sufficient for the need.
 Deploying countermeasures that provide little to no significant improvement in security is a waste.
-While not all countermeasures provide complete risk elimination, some are better suited to providing improved security than
+While not all countermeasures provide complete risk elimination, some are better suited to providing improved security than others.
+Select those countermeasures that provide the most protection for the least cost.

 A countermeasure's security should depend on its secrecy.
 Security through obscurity is a false hope.
 A countermeasure should provide the same level of security whether it is seen or unseen, known or unknown.
 While controls should operate invisibly to users -- in other words not interfere with their ability to perform work tasks -- that invisibility does not provide security.